What type of content is desired, what other solutions can be suggested?

 How many hours/days/weeks to complete?

-How many of objects to create or acquire vs. objects that may exist in our library which can be reused?
+How many objects are needed to be created or acquired vs. objects that may exist in our library which can be reused?

 What type of rigged character motions, textures, and realism are needed for your audience?